rohess/wiresharkdemo/README.md

 # Wireshark Demo
 Minimal test site for Wireshark training

-Consists of html and img element
+Consists of html and img element as well as fav icon